jeongchan0315/Intelligent-Forgotten-Item-Detection-System-IFIDS-/docs/progress_log.md

 ## July 2, 2026
 - Created an early hardware block diagram draft
 - Hardware block diagram is currently modeled to be simple and also wired
-- Final product is planned to be wireless; changes will be made later on
+- Final product is planned to be wireless; a WiFi module may be added in the future

 ## July 6, 2026
 - Further developed the README, now explaining what the project does